ObedAmpah/Webpack-Starter/README.md

 Create a `webpack` project starter from the ground up, to better understand the entire application architecture, versus using a project starter like `create-react-app` that keeps me out of the nuts and bolts.

-Below you will find a rough list of the items this project explores, and the tools used to satisfy the requirements for a true project starter.
+Below you will find a rough list of the items this project explores, and the tools used to satisfy the requirements for a project starter.

 1. Package Manager